azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab2-sourcesOfResources.md

 1. Open up the blade for the resource group once it has successfully deployed
 1. Click on Automation Script in the Settings section
-1. Copy out the JSON into a new file within vscode
+1. Copy out the JSON into a new file within VS Code
 1. Open up the Web App blade
 1. Select CORS in the API section
 1. Enter in a valid origin site and port, e.g. `http://azurecitadel.github.io:1976`
 1. Click on Save
 1. Go back up to the resource group and click on Automation Script again
-1. Copy out the "after" version of the JSON and paste it into another new file in vscode
+1. Copy out the "after" version of the JSON and paste it into another new file in VS Code
 1. Use the 'File: Compare Active File With...' to see the difference

 ![Compare](/workshops/arm/images/lab2-3-compareRgExports.png)